koedukativ/railway/README.md

 # Credits

-* Node-graph is created with the free online tool by [yworks](https://live.yworks.com/demos/layout/layoutstyles/index.html)
+* Node-graphs are created with the free online tool by [yworks](https://live.yworks.com/demos/layout/layoutstyles/index.html)
+* also see the newer, advanced version [yEd live](https://www.yworks.com/yed-live/)
 * SQL Data is hosted at [ElephantSQL](https://www.elephantsql.com)

 # Have fun!